 You must restart httpd to start a new virtual host.
-See Section 13.2, Starting and Stopping httpd for instructions on how to start and stop httpd.
+See Section 15.2 for instructions on how to start and stop httpd.

-Much more complete information about creating and configuring both name-based and IP addressbased virtual hosts is provided on the Web at http://httpd.apache.org/docs/vhosts/.
-Please check the Apache Group's virtual host documentation for more details on using virtual hosts.
+Comprehensive information about creating and configuring both name-based and IP address-based virtual hosts is provided on the Web at http://httpd.apache.org/docs/vhosts/.
+Please check the Apache.org's virtual host documentation for more details on using virtual hosts.